Glossary of Foreskin Restoration Terms

 -

-A beneficial mixture of scales of sloughed epithelial skin cells mixed with sebum
+A beneficial mixture of scales of sloughed epithelial skin cells combined with

-and transudated moisture from the inner foreskin.
+moisture from the surface of the inner foreskin.
 Smegma is known to have

 bacteriostatic, antiviral, and pheromonal properties.
 It is a harmless,

-protective, lubricating substance that should be gently removed only by rinsing
+protective, lubricating substance that can be gently removed only by rinsing

 with clean water to avoid irritation of the mucosa and upsetting the natural